 Duncan Lake was discovered in the 1960s, and explored sporadically until 1976.
 In 2005, Augyva initiated field reconnaissance, magnetic field surveys, and grab samples of iron ore occurrences mainly on Deposit 1.
-Duncan Lake Project consists of six different deposits identified as Deposits 1 to 6.
 A magnetic field survey was carried out systematically on all deposits, followed by a major drilling campaign consisting of 52 diamond drill holes totalling 10,461 meters, which was initiated in 2008 and completed in 2009.
 The drilling program was carried out on five of the deposits, focusing on Deposit 1.
 The objectives of the 2008-2009 drilling program were to validate historical results from boreholes drilled in 1973, to increase the mineral resources on all the deposits, to convert historical mineral resources into NI 43-101 compliant resources and to identify additional potential tonnage.
 A systematic QA/QC program was followed in the sampling method and approach and analytical procedures.

-In the fall of 2009, Met-Chem Canada Inc. of Montreal, Quebec was retained to prepare an independent NI 43-101 compliant Technical Report on the mineral resources of Duncan Lake Project which was completed and filed on SEDAR in May 11, 2011.
+In the fall of 2009, Met-Chem Canada Inc. of Montreal, Quebec was retained to prepare an independent NI 43-101 compliant Technical Report on the mineral resources of Duncan Lake Property which was completed and filed on SEDAR in May 11, 2011.
 This report is also available on our website at www.centuryiron.com.